sissaNassir/SafeDrive-V2X/README.md

 # Safe-V2X: SOTIF-Compliant ML Pipelines via Arg2P

 This repository provides the formal logic implementation and verification traces for the research paper:
-**"Towards SOTIF-Compliant ML Pipelines: Integrating ISO 21448 Safety Constraints into the CRISP-DM Cycle"**.
+**"Explainable Functional Safety for Autonomous Driving: Integrating V2X and SOTIF Constraints into the CRISP-DM Cycle"**.

 ## 📌 Overview